Weekend Trips from Paris by Train: 12 Places Worth the Journey (2026)

 5. Weekend Getaway from Paris to Strasbourg

-This train trip from Paris has everything, from historical sights to excellent foods and wines.
-Strasbourg’s Cathedral is one of the most impressive Gothic cathedrals in France, and from its bell tower, when the sky is clear, it is possible to see the Vosges and the Black Forest in Germany!
+This weekend trip from Paris truly has it all, from historic landmarks to excellent food and wines.
+Strasbourg Cathedral is one of the most impressive Gothic cathedrals in France, and from its bell tower, on a clear day, you can see as far as the Vosges Mountains and the Black Forest in Germany.

 WHERE TO STAY IN STRASBOURG:

-With 2 days in Strasbourg, you can get a good overview of the Alsace region.
-You can also decide to use the first day to visit the best things to do in Strasbourg and the second day to explore beautiful Colmar and other picturesque Alsatian villages such as Riquewhir or Eguisheim.
+With two days in Strasbourg, you can get a great overview of the city.
+Alternatively, you can spend your first day exploring Strasbourg’s top sights and dedicate the second to discovering Colmar and other picturesque villages in Alsace by train or guided tour.

 6. Lille Weekend Trip from Paris by Train